ctaylo21/termy-the-terminal/README.md

   length: {
     handler: // length handler defined here
-    autoCompleteHandler: // autocomplete handler defined here for length command }
+    autoCompleteHandler: // autocomplete handler defined here for length command
+    description: 'Some description' // include a description if you want command to appear when "help" is executed }
 };
 ```